Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Q: How many miles should I ride each day?

-A: Most riders average 40–60 miles per day, depending on terrain and fitness.
-I typically ride 80 miles/day but schedule lighter “body saver” days too.
+A: Most riders average 40–60 miles per day depending on terrain and fitness.
+I often ride 70–80 miles, but I schedule lighter “body saver” days too.

 Q: What’s the best way to carry my gear?

-A: I prefer a trailer, specifically the BOB Trailer.
-Others use panniers.
-Do a fully loaded test ride before your tour to decide.
+A: Trailers and panniers both work.
+I prefer a BOB Trailer.
+Whatever you choose, do a fully loaded test ride before the tour.

 Q: Do I need to camp?

 A: Not at all.
-I've done tours using a mix of hotels, campgrounds, and even Warmshowers.
+I’ve done tours using hotels, campgrounds, and Warmshowers.
 Comfort and safety should guide your choices.

 Q: How do I find safe roads?